wp-plugins/easy-wp-smtp/readme.txt

 * "Reply-To" text will no longer be added to the email header
 * From Name field can now contain quotes.
 It will no longer be converted to '\'

+= 1.0.6 =

+* Plugin is now compatible with WordPress 3.7

 == Upgrade Notice ==
 none